thegazelle-ad/deployment-resources/README.md

 ## Setup automatic database backups

+> NOTE: This is of course only necessary on one server if using 2 different ones for staging and production

 To backup the database, a script has been written that will automatically dump the database and upload it to the "Timestamped Ghost Dumps" folder in the [Gazelle Engineering Google Drive](https://drive.google.com/drive/u/1/folders/0B5ceCeOuBd1tVWNSX2k2RVUtOFk).
 To set it up, you first have to get the credentials that give you the rights to programatically access the drive.
 This is very simple as you just run

 `./scripts/getGoogleApiOAuthToken.sh`